shinken-solutions/shinken/doc/source/10_troubleshooting/troubleshooting-shinken.rst

   * Have you installed Shinken with the SAME prefix (ex: /usr/local) on all your hosts running a Shinken daemon (You have to!)
   * Have you enabled debugging logs on your daemon(s)
   * How to identify the source of a Pyro MemoryError
-  * Problem with Livestatus, did it start, is it listening on the exppected TCP port, have you enabled and configured the module in shinken-specific.cfg.
+  * Problem with Livestatus, did it start, is it listening on the expected TCP port, have you enabled and configured the module in /etc/shinken/modules/livestatus.cfg.
   * Have you installed the check scripts as the shinken user and not as root
   * Have you executed/tested your command as the shinken user
   * Have you manually generated check results